ogbeche77/mern_project/README.md

 * [Contact](#contact)

 ## General info
 MERN stack project using ReactJS, Redux, Reactstrap on the front end.
-NodeJS & ExpressJS on the backend  to build a BudgetApp and
+NodeJS & ExpressJS on the backend  to build a BudgetApp.
+The APP was deployed via heroku

 ## Technologies